-Long-term liability activity during the period consisted of planned reductions in notes payable for principal payments, and decreases in the Authority's net pension and net OPEB liabilities due to changes in actuarial valuations.
-The graph below depicts the makeup of debt at June 30, 2018 as compared to prior years.
+Long-term liability activity during the period consisted of planned reductions in notes payable from principal payments, and increases in the Authority's net pension and net OPEB liabilities due to changes in actuarial valuations.
 See Note 7 to the financial statements for additional information regarding long-term liabilities.